Semrush helps you:

 Yes, there are content calendar tools out there.
 And I’ll cover them later in this guide.

-After all, their job is to make things easier for you and your team.
+After all, its job is to make things easier for you and your team.

 This means you can start off with a simple content calendar using Google Sheets.